jhondev/mad-aliens/README.md

 # Mad Aliens Simulation
-The mad alien's simulation helps you to simulate an invasion in a world built based on provided custom parameters.
+The mad alien's simulation helps you to simulate an invasion in a world built based on provided custom arguments.

 Aliens fight in cities and destroy them.